 If you want to stay in nicer hotels and travel more comfortably (with flights or luxury buses), eat more seafood, and take more tours and activities, this is doable with a budget of $50-$60 per day.

-Finally, if you want to stay in luxurious hotels, eat continental food, fly around the country, and do more typical tourist things, prepare a budget of +$100 per day.
+Finally, if you want to stay in luxurious hotels, eat continental food, fly around the country, and encounter some unique experiences and do more typical tourist things, prepare a budget of +$100 per day.

 However, keep in mind that if you plan to spend more time on some of the islands in Southern Thailand, increase your daily budget as everything is more expensive there.

-Did you ever visit Thailand?
-What do you think about this guide to visiting Thailand on a budget?
-Share your thoughts in the comments!
+Did you ever go to Thailand?
+How did you like our ultimate guide to visiting Thailand on a budget?
+Feel free to share your thoughts and experiences in the comments!

 Like it?
 Pin it.